 Q: Do I need a lawyer's help if I am accused of a crime?

 A: It is in your best interest to consult a criminal defense lawyer as early as possible if you suspect you will be facing the criminal justice system.
-Whether or not you believe you have been wrongfully accused, an attorney will fight for your legal and constitutional rights, and monitor the proceedings for legality and fairness.
+An attorney will fight for your legal and constitutional rights, and monitor the proceedings for legality and fairness.
 If you cannot afford an attorney, you may be eligible for free legal counsel.

 Q: What is the difference between a felony and a misdemeanor?

-A: Exact definitions may vary by jurisdiction, but the traditional definition of a felony is a crime that is punishable by a year or more in jail.
-A misdemeanor is a crime that is punishable by imprisonment of less than one year.
+A: Exact definitions vary by jurisdiction, but the traditional definition of a felony is a crime that is punishable by a year or more in prison.
+A misdemeanor is a crime that is generally punishable by imprisonment of less than one year.
 Felonies are more serious crimes than misdemeanors.